Which blog commenting mistakes are you making?

 There are topics that inspire readers to take action.
 “Blog commenting” is one of them.
 But, it’s easy to make mistakes, if you’re not careful.

-First, if you’re not leveraging comments to grow your blog, then you’re doing yourself a huge disservice.
-Leaving comments on relevant blogs isn’t an option, but a necessity.
-But don’t leave spammy comments and expect to get great results.
+First, if you’re not leveraging section an active comments to grow your blog, then you’re doing yourself a huge disservice.
+Leaving a comment on blog posts that seem relevant isn’t an option, but a necessity.
+But don’t leave comment spam and expect to get great results.

-The majority of the comments on the web are spam.
-Akismet, a tool that helps stop spam comments, sees over 7.5 million spam comments per hour.
+The majority of entries in an average comments section on the web are spam.
+Akismet, a tool that helps stop comment spam, sees over 7.5 million spam comments per hour.

-Did you know that top brands often gain traction through comments?
+Did you know that top brands often gain traction through comment on blog topics?
 You may not be aware of this – maybe because you don’t see influencers’ names in the comment sections of popular industry blogs.

-Here’s what some of these successful people do: They hire virtual assistants and other writers to help them write useful comments on recent blog posts.
+Here’s what some of these successful people do: They hire virtual assistants and other writers to help them follow a comment system and write useful comments on recent blog posts.
 Yes, commenting can be outsourced in the same way article writing can be outsourced to freelance writers.

 Marcus Sheridan, founder of TheSalesLion, usually spends 5-6 hours a week, reading and commenting on other people’s blog posts.
 He does this because he wants to create more awareness about his business and attract more readers.

 You already know that the majority of your target audience likely read other blogs daily.
-By leaving helpful comments on those other industry blogs, you’ll definitely get more traffic to your site.
+By leaving helpful comments on those other industry blogs, you’ll definitely improve your search engine optimization and get more traffic to your site.

 However, not every comment will drive traction and credibility for your site and brand.